TURN UNPAID INVOICES INTO CASH

-Invoice factoring is less expensive and easier to get than a bank loan, making it an excellent choice for companies in need of short-term cash.
+Invoice factoring is less expensive and easier to get than a bank loan, making it an excellent choice for companies needing short-term cash.
 It also removes the burden of managing your bad debt from your shoulders.
 If you have a sizable customer base, this could reduce debt collection and save money.

 For the most part, factoring providers are solely interested in your customers’ creditworthiness and the value of your bills.

-If you don’t qualify for a business loan and need access to cash due to cash flow gaps, factoring facilities can boost your bottom line.
-You can get a quick infusion of working capital when you need it.
-When you’re trying to grow your business, having extra funds available can differentiate between success and failure.
+Factoring facilities can boost your bottom line if you don’t qualify for a business loan and need access to cash due to cash flow gaps.
+You can get a quick infusion of working capital when needed, and factoring provides an alternative to a merchant cash advance.
+When trying to grow your business, having extra funds available can differentiate between success and failure.

 It can be pricey to use this service.
 If your client is past due on a payment, you may have to pay late fees or application fees and processing fees for each invoice you finance.
 A rise in your annual percentage rate, the total cost of borrowing money each year, can result from missed invoice payments.